GalP (protein): Regulation/Expression

-There is also a study on the involvement of NagC in regulation, a protein from the nagC gene which is responsible for N-acetylglucosamine repression (5).
+There is also a study on the involvement of NagC in regulation, a protein from the nagC gene that is responsible for N-acetylglucosamine repression (5).
 This study suspects that NagC cooperates with GalR and GalS by binding to a single-high affinity site upstream of the galP promoter as well in order to suppress gal regulon transcription (5).

 Other Bacteria Symporters

 Several other symporters have been identified in E. coli and in other bacteria.
 E. coli has a well-studied GltS glutamate/Na+ symporter that aids in the uptake of glutamate into the cell along with an influx of sodium ions.
 It also has a serine-threonine symporter, SstT, that also uses an influx of sodium ions for solute uptake.

 A Na+/glucose symporter (SglT) has been identified in Vibrio parahaemolyticus (10).
 Sodium ions induced the cells’ uptake of glucose in a study of phosphotransferase-system (PTS) mutants (10).
-Clostridium difficile has a symporter homologous to that of the V. parahaemolyticus SglT (6).
+Clostridioides difficile has a symporter homologous to that of the V. parahaemolyticus SglT (6).
 A citrate/Na+ symporter, CitS, seems to be common between Vibrio cholerae, Salmonella Typhi, and Klebsiella pneumoniae (6).
-This symporter uses the influx of sodium ions in order to bring citrate into the cell, which is an important substrate to have for metabolic processes such as decarboxylation of oxaloacetate (6).
+This symporter uses the influx of sodium ions to bring citrate into the cell, which is an important substrate to have for metabolic processes such as decarboxylation of oxaloacetate (6).
 A H+/amino acid symporter BrnQ can be found in Lactobacillus delbruckii, and Pseudomonas aeruginosa has the BraB symporter for substrates such as glutamate as well (6).

 Solute/ion symporters are very commonly found in bacteria since they are very important.
 Homeostasis and regulated uptake for metabolic pathways is essential for bacterial survival.